tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSAssembly.md

 }
 Started(runId)
 ```
 The onSubmit handler sends the command using submitAndWaitHCD and then returns `Started` to the caller.
-This is a CSW
+This indicates a CSW
 long-running command (as opposed to an immediate-completion command).
-The HCD command runs asynchronously and returns
+The HCD command command runs asynchronously and returns
 a value in the future.
 When that occurs, the result is mapped to the closure shown, which calls the
 Assembly's Command Response Manager with the SubmitResponse from the HCD, but it replaces the HCD runId with the
 Assembly Setup's runId using `withRunId`.
 That's all that is needed to handle the response from the HCD to the Assembly